mprzybylak/kafka-streams-workshops/README.md

 # Workshops: Kafka Streams

-The goal of this workshops is to cover important concepts of Kafka Stream library and to "experience" some of those concepts with bunch of simple rather than hard exercises.
-Some parts of Kafka Stream is intentionaly omitted (low level processor API, interactive queries, admin stuff)
+The goal of this workshops is to cover important concepts about Kafka Stream library.
+And also and to "experience" some of those concepts with bunch of simple exercises.
+Some concepts are intentionaly omitted (like: low level processor API, interactive queries, admin stuff)

 ## General concepts

-Before we will start the real workshops - let's start with some concepts that would be nice to know.
+Before we will start the real workshops - let's start with some of concepts that would be nice to know.

 ### Streams